Software apps and online services

 I used nymea to control the UniPi and BerryLan for the WiFi setup.

-I flashed the SD Card using Etcher.io, inserted it in the UniPi and I powered the hot tub on.
+After the download I flashed the SD Card by using https://www.balena.io/etcher/, inserted the SD card in the UniPi and powered the hot tub on.
+Since the latest image version there is no need to change anything on the OS itself, BerryLan and nymea come preinstalled.

-The default modus for BerryLan is "offline", so the BT server starts when the Raspberry Pi is not connected to any network.
+The default modus for BerryLan is "offline", means the BT server starts when the Raspberry Pi is not connected to any network.

 BTW.: With BerryLan someone could set the Raspberry also in the access point mode, so the client could connect directly to the hot tub without a router.